LydiahLaw/sre-devops-intern-assessment/test-2-automation/README.md

 - Ansible core 2.20.3
 - Deployed from WSL2 on Windows

-> Azure is listed as preferred but AWS was used as it is my primary cloud platform with existing credentials and tooling configured.
-The infrastructure patterns (VPC, subnets, security groups, EC2) map directly to Azure equivalents (VNet, subnets, NSGs, VMs).
+> Azure is listed as preferred.
+I used AWS as it is my primary cloud platform with existing credentials and tooling configured.
+The infrastructure patterns map directly to Azure equivalents VPC to VNet, security groups to NSGs, EC2 to Azure VMs.
+I pick up new tools quickly and can transfer these concepts to Azure with minimal ramp-up time.

----

 ## Part A — Tool Choice & Justification